-- Pour into a greased 8-in. x 4-in. loaf pan.
-Bake at 325° for 60-65 minutes or until a toothpick inserted near the center comes out clean.
+- Pour into a greased 8x4-in. loaf pan.
+Bake at 325° for 60-65 minutes or until a toothpick inserted in the center comes out clean.
 Cool in pan for 10 minutes before removing to a wire rack to cool completely.
 Yield: 1 loaf (16 slices).

 "Followed the instructions exactly (lemonaid instead of orange juice)and had to bake it 10 extra minutes.
 The center was STILL gooey.Usually you can trust taste of home recipe but it is not always the cas.I'm very disappointed."

 "This was delicious!
 I had no problem with the bread being dry.
 The only thing I added was about 2 teaspoons orange zest to a triple batch.
 I will make this again!"

 "I too found the batter to be very thick.
 I thought I may have done something wrong.
 Then, I read the other reviews and saw it was the same for most.
 When I pulled it out of the oven, just by looking at it I knew it would be dry.
 I tried it after it cooled.
 It was dry.
 BUT, the next morning, I warmed a slice up and put some margarine on it.
 It was yummy!
 I will make this again, but I think will try to add apple sauce as well."

 "Oh, and I also added a couple of dashes of cinnamon.
 I like a little cinnamon with blueberries!"